-- If you order CBDPure today, you will get 15% off by using this coupon code: 15PERCENT
+- If you order CBDPure today, you will get 15% off by using this coupon code: FITRECOVERY

-I hope that you’ve enjoyed this article about CBD oil and alcohol plus the use of CBD for helping with quitting alcohol.
-I will continue to be on the lookout for new research on CBD, as well as any other new supplements that hold promise for enhancing alcohol recovery.
+I hope that you’ve enjoyed this article about cannabidiol oil and alcohol plus its use for helping with quitting.
+I will continue to be on the lookout for new research, as well as any other new supplements that hold promise for enhancing recovery.

 My drinking days are long gone.
 I live an exciting lifestyle that revolves in large part around optimizing my body and brain.
 There is a definite learning curve here, and I know that trial and error with supplementation can be frustrating.